data-liberation-project/www/content/singleton/get-involved.md

 ## Volunteer

 The Data Liberation Project has many volunteering opportunities, suitable for all sorts of people, regardless of technical expertise or years of experience.
-[Fill out this form](https://docs.google.com/forms/d/e/1FAIpQLSeuajPQn--xtI-WypefA45yD6q69A5XtLFk_LPDm3-1cEBakg/viewform) to get started.
+[Join our Slack channel](https://www.muckrock.com/slack/) to get started.

 ## Subscribe to our newsletter